araspitzu/maven-graal/README.md

 - SQLite 3.27.2.1 with JNI (see `/query?name=Hal` endpoint for a demo)
 - bitcoin-lib with JNI (see `/bitcoinlib` endpoint for a demo)
 - Guava 24-android (see `/hostandport` endpoint)

 ## What doesn't work
 - Sttp with OkHttpBackend doesn't work, there is an issue https://github.com/oracle/graal/issues/1521 where users claim that using a particular version of OkHttp does work, however sttp is built against a different version.

 ## Missing libraries from eclair-core
-- Netty
 - JeroMQ

 ## How it works
-Most of the Akka-specific configuration for `native-image` is provided by [akka-graal-config](https://github.com/vmencik/akka-graal-config) repository which publishes a set of jar artifacts that contain the necessary configuration resources for `native-image` to compile Akka modules.
+Most of the graal-specific configuration for `native-image` in the `graal-config` folder.The akka-specific configuration is provided by [akka-graal-config](https://github.com/vmencik/akka-graal-config) repository which publishes a set of jar artifacts that contain the necessary configuration resources for `native-image` to compile Akka modules.
 Just having these jars in the classpath is enough for `native-image` to pick up this configuration.
 See [this blog post](https://medium.com/graalvm/simplifying-native-image-generation-with-maven-plugin-and-embeddable-configuration-d5b283b92f57) for more details on how that mechanism works.